 June 20th : Grandma’s Marathon – Duluth, MN

-So two 10k’s, a half marathon, and a marathon.
+So a 10k’s, a half marathon, and a marathon and possible 1 or 2 smaller races I might use as training.
 Hoping to take my PR’s down some in each if weather and training cooperate.
-Excited to run a few 10k’s again to get my speed on and keep marathon pace feeling easier. :)
+Excited to run a 10k’s again to get my speed on and keep marathon pace feeling easier. :)

 Posted by Alana Hadley at 5:51 PM